Don't get us wrong, we love production teams and we spend most of our days speaking with them and their plant and corporate engineering colleagues.

 Whether you have a corporate engineering resource to turn to, or work on your own in the plant, it's hard for you to ever be a hero.
 When things work well...well thanks for nothing, you've just done your job.
 But when there's a hiccup...well you know how that goes.

-We work with engineers from all disciplines on vertical bagger project.
-Industrial, process, safety, quality and of course mechanical and electrical members of the engineering team each know the important questions to ask to ensure that the bagger and end of line packaging is efficiently commissioned and delivers the capability you need.
+We work with engineers from all disciplines on vertical bagger projects.
+Industrial, process, safety, quality and of course mechanical and electrical members of the engineering team each know the important questions to ask to ensure that the bagger and end of line packaging is efficiently commissioned and delivers the capabilities you need.

-Further, too often overly optimistic output calculations combine with unrealistic material cost savings and overlooked unsaleable package output blow many appealing vertical bagger ROI calculations.
+Too often, overly optimistic output calculations combined with unrealistic material cost savings and overlooked unsaleable package output blow many appealing vertical bagger ROI calculations.